SrLuc/NewPortifolio/README.md

 This portfolio contains links that will take you to my Linkedin and Instagram..

+By the way, it is worth remembering that this portfolio is fully Responsive, that is, its components respond well on any type of device that will access it 😁

 In addition, this project contains a form that will make direct contact with my email address, do not hesitate to do so 😝